NVIDIA/TensorRT-LLM/examples/chatglm/README.md

 # Run the default engine of GLM3-10B on single GPU, other model name is available if built.
 # Token "[MASK]" or "[sMASK]" or "[gMASK]" must be included in the prompt as the original model commanded.
-python3 ../run.py --input_text "Peking University is [MASK] than Tsinghua Univercity." \
+python3 ../run.py --input_text "Peking University is [MASK] than Tsinghua University." \
                   --max_output_len 50 \
                   --tokenizer_dir glm_10b \
                   --engine_dir trt_engines/glm_10b/fp16/1-gpu